layout: page title: Reliability section_id: methods —

-Many details about reliability, its role, the indexes that measure it, etc., are known in the scientific community.
+Many details about reliability, its role, the indices that measure it, etc., are known in the scientific community.
 Still, many other details are hardly known or applied.
 We try to advance the relevant use of reliability with several of our research projects.

 The relation between reliability and the power of the hypothesis tests